anoma/juvix-docs/docs/README.juvix.md

 <div style="text-align:center" markdown>

-## ... a brief of what Juvix is about
+## ... a brief overview of what Juvix is about

 </div>